Hexagon AB: 2022–2025

 Ola Rollén stepped down as Hexagon CEO at the end of 2022, becoming chairman of the board.
 Former COO Paolo Guglielmini became president and CEO.
 Hexagon purchased Hard-Line, a radio system company based in Ontario, in July 2023, and in November 2023, Hexagon led a US$230 million funding round in the industrial AI company Divergent Technologies.
 Hexagon's revenues in 2023 were US$5.5 billion.
 Assets were $18.1 billion, profits were $1.1 billion, and the company listed 24,000 employees in 50 countries.

 On November 11, 2024, it was announced that Paolo Guglielmini was stepping down as CEO and that Norbert Hanke would be serving as interim CEO.
 Hexagon also announced its exploration of a possible split of the company into Hexagon AB and a new corporation, which would focus on Enterprise Industrial Software.
 On the 20th of January the following year Hexagon announced that Anders Svensson would take over the position of President and CEO.
 He officially took office on July 20.

 In September 2025, Cadence Design Systems announced it would acquire the design and engineering business of Hexagon for €2.7 billion (approximately $3.16 billion) in a stock-and-cash deal.
-The acquisition includes MSC Software business that Hexagon acquired in 2017.
+The acquisition includes MSC Software which Hexagon acquired in 2017.